Skip to Main Content

 3. Use implementation science to develop and critique an implementation science project proposal or manuscript;

-4. Discuss key evidence-based interventions for noncommunicable disease prevention, screening, and treatment and the barriers and facilitators to their uptake, implementation, and sustainability.
+4. Discuss key evidence-based interventions for disease prevention, screening, and treatment and the barriers and facilitators to their uptake, implementation, and sustainability.

 Quantitative Methods Competencies